AGARWAL SHASWAT & CO

 Chartered Accountants | Established in 2022

-Agarwal Shaswat & Co. is a proprietorship chartered accountancy firm founded by CA Shaswat Agarwal in 2022.
+Based in Howrah, serving Kolkata and nearby areas, Agarwal Shaswat & Co. is a Chartered Accountant firm founded by CA Shaswat Agarwal in 2022.
 The firm is dedicated to providing reliable, accurate and value-driven professional services while upholding the highest standards of the chartered accountancy profession.

 Taxation